 - Emergency procedures

-Preschool Canada will support goal (b) by understand that young children flourish in all areas of development when they are in positive and responsive relationships with adults.
+Preschool Canada will support goal (b) by understanding that young children flourish in all areas of development when they are in positive and responsive relationships with adults.

 Preschool Canada staffs incorporate the following approaches to support positive and responsive interactions: